Before Every Inspection: The Non-Negotiables

 - Nailing pattern meets manufacturer and code specs

-- Moisture-resistant board (green board or cement board) in wet areas
+- Moisture-resistant board in wet areas (bath, kitchen)

 - All joints and seams properly finished